krobelus/rate-experiments/README.md

 results, it might be useful for checking inprocessing steps with reason deletions Additionally it can be extended to support new proof formats.

+If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to handle redundant reason deletions more efficiently than `rate` does, ideas for doing so are described in [Overhead of Reason Deletions].

 Current DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT certificate in memory.
 If the available memory is at premium, some changes could be made to do backwards checking